Table of Contents

 They can turn their ears in the direction of a sound far more swiftly than a dog because they have about 30 muscles in their ears (compared to only 6 in humans).
 Cats' ears are sensitive to ultrasonic vibrations up to 85,000 Hz.

-The cat communicates its emotions and intents through a sophisticated range of facial expressions, vocalizations, and tail and body postures.
+The cat communicates its emotions and intents through sophisticated facial expressions, vocalizations, and tail and body postures.
 These mixed signals aim to widen, narrow, or maintain social distance.

 All cats have a tongue with a patch of sharp, backward-facing spines called filiform papillae near the tip, which resembles and feels like a coarse file and aids the cat in self-grooming.

-Cats have a well-established propensity for cleanliness and take great care to brush themselves, especially after meals.
+Cats have a well-established propensity for cleanliness and carefully brush themselves, especially after meals.
 Domestic cats and other Felis species purr in contrast to lions and other big cats, which roar.

 Cats have incredibly keen hearing, with a range that extends above and below the frequencies that humans can hear.
 They have better hearing than most humans and even most dogs.